bigbug999/GlassMerge/docs/powerup-guide.md

 - Power-ups can be equipped in slots at the bottom of the game screen
 - Each power-up can occupy 1-3 slots based on its level
 - Power-ups can be toggled on/off by tapping
+- Only one power-up can be active at a time
-- Active power-ups are indicated with a blue border
+- Active power-ups are indicated with colored borders:
+  - Super Massive Ball: Blue
+  - Negative Ball: Red
+  - Magnetic Ball: Purple
 - Debug logging tracks activation/deactivation states
+- Power-up states persist across game saves
+- Active power-ups are tracked per-sphere
+- Level-up system prevents duplicate power-up offerings

 ### Power-Up Structure
 ```swift